 CIRCADIAN® has worked with many Pipelines as they have implemented the fatigue mitigation portion of the PHMSA regulation for control room management.

-Sveral of our pipeline clients have struggled with Part 195.446(e)(5), and As a result, CIRCADIAN® has adapted a program that uses the NASA-TLX task load analysis to assist pipeline control rooms in complying with this part of the regulation.
+Several of our pipeline clients have struggled with Part 195.446(e)(5), and as a result, CIRCADIAN® has adopted a program that uses the NASA-TLX task load analysis to assist pipeline control rooms in complying with this part of the regulation.